VeitWild/VeitWild.github.io/_posts/2024-08-11-diffusion-models.md

 $$
 We can use this fact and generate noisy versions of our samples $X_n$ via (1) by setting $x_0 = X_n$ as long as we have acces to $\Sigma(t)$ (which we usually do by chosing $\sigma(t)$ appropriately).
 Notice, in particular that we can generate such a sample for any $t>0$ without having to use an Euler-Maruyama discretization of the SDE.
 This avoids expensive recursive function evaluations that for more general SDEs (where we do not have closed form solutions) would be necessary.

 The diffusion coefficient $\sigma(t)$ determines the noise schedule and is part the model architecture.
-Typically, we want to add small amounts of noise in the beginnning and as $t$  gets larger increase $\sigma(t)$.
+Typically, we want to add small amounts of noise in the beginnning and increase $\sigma(t)$ for larger $t$.
 We will see later why this is the case.
-For now it's sufficient to know that succesfull schedulers are well-established in the literatur XXX and we dont need to learn $\sigma(t)$ from data.
+For now it's sufficient to know that succesfull schedulers are well-established in the literatur [1] and we dont need to learn $\sigma(t)$ from data.

 Another crucial point to notice is that we can infer the long term behaviour of the SDE from (1).
 Specifically since $m(t) \to 0$ as $t \to \infty$ (exponentially fast), we find that
 $$